davehasacat/airflow-stocks-elt/README.md

 3. **Run the Full Pipeline**:
     * Navigate to the Airflow UI at `http://localhost:8080`.
     * Log in with `admin` / `admin`.
-    * Un-pause the `ingest_stocks` DAG and trigger it with a manual run.
+    * Un-pause the `stocks_polygon_ingest` DAG and trigger it with a manual run.
 This will kick off the entire automated pipeline.

 ---